mvrckwong/DE-Assessment/README.md

 # DE-Assessment

 This is the solution set for technical exam.
 All outputs are within ".images" folder.
 The project implements the following:
-- Transformation from raw schema to staging schema
+- The database infrastructure inside the docker.
+- Setup the database using python.
-- Transformation using python.
+- Ingestion and Transformation using python.

 ### Data Architecture
 Here is the data architecture guide to the Medallion Architecture, plus the technical stack.
 I almost always use this deployment strategy and data architecture in building the foundation of the data pipeline.